NCAA Division I men's basketball tournament: Popular culture

 The NCAA tournament and the Super Bowl are two notable American sports events that draw both fans and non-fans.
-Many people are connected to a school in the tournament, having been an alumnus of one of the participants, knowing someone from the college, or living close to the school.
+Many people are connected to a school in the tournament, having been an alumnus of one of the participants, knowing someone from the college or living close to the school.

 Bracketology and pools

 There are pools or private gambling-related contests in which participants predict the outcome of each tournament game, filling out a complete tournament bracket in the process.
-The popularity of this practice grew around 1985, when the tournament expanded to 64 games, forming four symmetrical regions with 15 games apiece to decide the Final Four.
+The popularity of this practice grew around 1985 when the tournament expanded to 64 games, forming four symmetrical regions with 15 games apiece to decide the Final Four.
 In 2023, Sports Illustrated reported that an estimated 60 to 100 million brackets are filled out each year.
-Filling out a tournament bracket with predictions is called the practice of "bracketology;" sports programming during the tournament often features commentators comparing the accuracy of their predictions.
-On The Dan Patrick Show, a wide variety of celebrities from various fields (such as Darius Rucker, Charlie Sheen, Neil Patrick Harris, Ellen DeGeneres, Dave Grohl, and Brooklyn Decker) have posted full brackets with predictions.
+Filling out a tournament bracket with predictions is called the practice of "bracketology"; sports programming during the tournament often features commentators comparing the accuracy of their predictions.
+On The Dan Patrick Show, a wide variety of celebrities from various fields (such as Darius Rucker, Charlie Sheen, Neil Patrick Harris, Ellen DeGeneres, Dave Grohl and Brooklyn Decker) have posted full brackets with predictions.
 Former U.S. president Barack Obama began releasing his bracket annually in 2009, his first year in office.
 While in office, he filled out the men's and women's brackets on ESPN with reporter Andy Katz, and they were also posted on the White House website.
 He continued releasing his picks after leaving office.

 There are many tournament prediction scoring systems.
-Most award points for correctly picking the winning team in a particular match up, with increasingly more points being given for correctly predicting later round winners.
+Most award points for correctly picking the winning team in a particular match-up, with increasingly more points being given for correctly predicting later round winners.
 Some provide bonus points for correctly predicting upsets, the amount of the bonus varying based on the degree of upset.
 Some just provide points for wins by correctly picked teams in the brackets.

 There are 2^63 or about 9.22 quintillion unique combinations of winners in a 64-team NCAA bracket, meaning that without considering seed number, the odds of picking a perfect bracket are about 9.22 quintillion to 1.
 Including the First Four, the number of unique combinations increases to 2^67 or about 147.57 quintillion.

 There are numerous awards and prizes given by companies for anyone who can make the perfect bracket.
 One of the largest was done by a partnership between Quicken Loans and Berkshire Hathaway, which was backed by Warren Buffett, with a $1 billion prize to any person(s) who could correctly predict the outcome of the 2014 tournament.
-No one was able to complete the challenge and win the $1 billion prize.
+Nobody was able to complete the challenge and win the $1 billion prize.